-We believe that, in light of Mr. Radlovic's individual performance and contribution to our operational, financial and strategic results for 2008, Mr. Radlovic's salary for the year was in line with our overall compensation objectives, which provided compensation in a format that is competitive, fair and reasonable from our perspective.
+We believe that, in light of Mr. Flores' individual performance and contribution to our operational, financial and strategic results for 2009, Mr. Flores' salary for the year was in line with our overall compensation objectives, which provided compensation in a format that is competitive, fair and reasonable from our perspective.

-Cynthia Hudson

-The compensation of Ms. Hudson, our Executive Vice President and Chief Creative Officer of MegaTV, in 2008 was primarily determined by the employment agreement we entered into with her on November 21, 2005, effective January 3, 2006 (the "Hudson Employment Agreement").
-The probationary period of the Hudson Employment Agreement expired on July 2, 2006 at which time we exercised our option to renew the agreement for an additional period of two and a half years, until January 2, 2009.
+Cynthia Hudson The compensation of Ms. Hudson, our former Executive Vice President and Chief Creative Officer of MegaTV, in 2009 was primarily determined by the Compensation Committee's approval.
+Previously, the employment agreement we entered into with Ms. Hudson on November 21, 2005, effective January 3, 2006 (the "Hudson Employment Agreement") included a probationary period of which expired on July 2, 2006, at which time we exercised our option to renew the agreement for an additional period of two and a half years, until January 2, 2009.
 Thereafter, the contract automatically renewed for additional one-year periods, unless we provided notice of our intention not to renew.
-In December 2008, we provided Ms. Hudson notice of our intention not to renew the existing agreement and notified her of our intent to enter into a new agreement.
+In December 2008, we provided Ms. Hudson notice of our intention not to renew the existing agreement and notified her of our intent to enter into a new employment agreement.
+We entered into a letter agreement with Ms. Hudson, effective February 23, 2009, that extended the term of her employment under new compensation terms determined and approved by the Compensation Committee.
+Ms. Hudson resigned on March 19, 2010.

 Base Salary.
 Pursuant to the Hudson Employment Agreement, Ms. Hudson was entitled to receive an annual base salary of \$300,000, \$315,000 and \$330,750 for the first, second and third year of employment, or an increase to \$500,000 upon the successful multi-market expansion of MegaTV.
-On November 5, 2007, the Compensation

-Committee, upon the recommendation of the CEO, reviewed and increased Ms. Hudson's base salary to \$500,000, based upon the successful multi-market expansion of MegaTV, her overall performance and contributions to Mega TV.
-Effective February 23, 2009, the Compensation Committee approved a 20% reduction in Ms. Hudson's base salary and a 30% reduction in base salary if MegaTV does not achieve station operating income break-even status by May 2009.
+On November 5, 2007, the Compensation Committee, upon the recommendation of the CEO, reviewed and increased Ms. Hudson's base salary to \$500,000, based upon the successful multi-market expansion of MegaTV, her overall performance and contributions to Mega TV.
+Effective February 23, 2009, the Compensation Committee approved a 20% reduction in Ms. Hudson's base salary and a 30% reduction in base salary if MegaTV did not achieve station operating income break-even status by May 2009.

 Bonus.
 Under the Hudson Employment Agreement, Ms. Hudson was entitled to receive the following incentive compensation: (i) an annual discretionary performance bonus, subject to the Compensation Committee's approval, based upon the CEO's recommendation and (ii) quarterly performance bonuses if the following targets are met: (a) quarterly performance bonuses of \$12,500, \$37,500 and \$50,000 if MegaTV's ratings achieved certain ratings or rankings above certain competitors; and (b) a one-time bonus of \$50,000 upon the successful launch of viable new media units.
-Due to the successful multi-market expansion of MegaTV resulting in an increase to Ms. Hudson's annual base salary, Ms. Hudson is no longer eligible to receive the quarterly performance bonuses set forth above.
+Due to the successful multi-market expansion of MegaTV resulting in an increase to Ms. Hudson's annual base salary, Ms. Hudson was no longer eligible to receive the quarterly performance bonuses set forth above.
+Effective February 23, 2009, as part of Ms. Hudson's base salary reduction, she became eligible for a year-end bonus based on achieving certain station operating income targets.
+In 2009, Ms. Hudson did not receive a contractual or discretionary performance bonus.

 Securities.
-Under the terms of the Hudson Employment Agreement, on November 5, 2007, Ms. Hudson received an option to purchase 25,000 shares of Class A common stock, which will vest ratably over a three-year period.
-This option was granted due to the successful multimarket expansion of MegaTV.
-Each option granted had an exercise price equal to the closing price of our Class A common stock on the business day of each respective grant date.
+Under the terms of the Hudson Employment Agreement, on November 5, 2007, Ms. Hudson received an option to purchase 25,000 shares of Class A common stock, which would have vested ratably over a three-year period.
+This option was granted due to the successful multi-market expansion of MegaTV.
+The option granted had an exercise price equal to the closing price of our Class A common stock on the business day of each respective grant date.